I wrote about this earlier but wanted to nudge people to apply! I’m borrowing from the announcement from the Office of Broadband Development…

 - Create informative maps using public databases

-- Compile statistics on Internet access in defined geographic areas
+- Compile statistics related to Internet access

 - Do ongoing research for longer reports and projects

-- Effective writing and communications skills
+- Strong writing, research, and communications skills

 - Background knowledge of public policy and/or economics (preferred, but not required)